ashes999/terrace/README.md

 This sample creates a new `800x600` game with a fox sprite that moves with the arrow keys.
 Clicking it with the mouse displays the current time.

-To run your game, run `ruby build.rb`.
-This will generate all the files for the default target (currently `web-craftyjs`) under `bin/web-craftyjs`.
+To run your game in-browser, run `ruby build.rb web-craftyjs`.
+This will generate the HTML5 version under `bin/web-craftyjs`.
 To play the game, open `bin/web-craftyjs/index.html` in your browser.

+To run your game on your desktop, run `ruby build.rb desktop-gosu`.
+This will generate a `main.rb` file under `bin/dekstop-gosu`.
+Run it in Ruby to launch your game.

 # Main Components